jultty/blog/content/notes/what-programming-even-is.md

 But what if even programming had never been _just_ design and implementation of computer programs?

-Naur strikes at the heart of it:
+Naur strikes at the core of it:

 > programming properly should be regarded as an activity by which the programmers form or achieve a certain kind of insight, a theory, of the matters at hand.
 This suggestion is in contrast to what appears to be a more common notion, that programming should be regarded as a production of a program and certain other texts.